harbaum/NanoMig/README.md

 # NanoMig

-NanoMig is a port of the [Minimig](https://en.wikipedia.org/wiki/Minimig) to the [Tang Nano 20K](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/nano-20k.html) FPGA development board.
+NanoMig is a port of the [Minimig](https://en.wikipedia.org/wiki/Minimig) Commdore Amiga FPGA implementation to the [Tang Nano 20K](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/nano-20k.html), [Tang Primer 25K](https://wiki.sipeed.com/hardware/en/tang/tang-primer-25k/primer-25k.html) and [Tang Mega 138K Pro](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html) FPGA development boards.

 ![NanoMig](doc/nanomig.jpg)

-This is based on the [MiSTeryNano project](https://github.com/harbaum/MiSTeryNano/) and also relies on a [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) being connected to the Tang Nano 20K.
-Alternately you can use a [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html) or [esp32-s2](https://www.espressif.com/en/products/socs/esp32-s2)/[s3](https://www.espressif.com/en/products/socs/esp32-s3) and use the [FPGA companion firmware](http://github.com/harbaum/FPGA-Companion).
+This is based on the [MiSTeryNano project](https://github.com/harbaum/MiSTeryNano/) and also relies on a [FPGA companion](http://github.com/harbaum/FPGA-Companion) to be connected to the FPGA board for USB support and on-screen-display control.

-This is currently a very early work in progress.
+This is still a work in progress.
 The current version is based on the [MiSTer Minimig AGA code](https://github.com/MiSTer-devel/Minimig-AGA_MiSTer) and runs many Amiga games and demos.

 Current state: